bassettmason/Movie-Genie/README.md

 # Movie-Genie Prototype

 ## Overview
-Movie-Genie Prototype is a full-stack application designed to automate the creation of dynamic playlists, allowing users to browse and favorite them.
-Once favorited, these playlists are seamlessly added to the users' 'Liked' playlists on Trakt.
-This integration ensures that media library streaming services like Plex or Syncler can effortlessly display the playlists directly within their service interfaces, enhancing user experience by providing curated content with minimal effort.
+The Movie-Genie Prototype is a full-stack application that is designed to automate the creation of dynamic media playlists, allowing users to browse up-to-date playlists containing trending media from the top OTT streaming services (e.g., Netflix, Prime Video, Max...).
+These dynamic media playlists can then be favorited which will 1) added the playlist to the user's 'Liked Lists' on Trakt, and 2) display the playlist on OEM devices through services like Plex or Syncler.
+The overall goal of this application is to enhance the Plex & Syncler user experience, by providing users with curated media playlists (with minimal effort).

 [Check out the Prototype!
 Click Here](https://movie-genie.bassettmason.repl.co/)